wp-media/wp-rocket-helpers/various/wp-rocket-update-recovery/readme.md

 # WP Rocket – Update Recovery Helper

-This temporary helper plugin allows WP Rocket **3.23.2.1** to be safely re-enabled on **WordPress 7.1** so it can be updated to the latest version.
+This temporary helper plugin allows WP Rocket versions older than **3.23.2.2** to be safely enabled on **WordPress 7.1** to prevent a fatal error https://github.com/wp-media/wp-rocket/issues/8596

-## When to use it

-Use this helper if WP Rocket **3.23.2.1** is currently disabled because activating it causes a fatal error.

 **Do not uninstall WP Rocket**, as uninstalling it may remove your existing WP Rocket settings.